 Meet Our Talented Students

-Every year, Webster University assists students in developing their career portfolios, obtaining interviews, exploring internships and finding jobs after graduation.
-Our skilled students and alumni come from a variety of disciplines, including communications, business, technology, science and health care, dance, fine arts, performance arts and more, and are prepared to take on professional roles in their respective markets.
+The Career Planning and Development Center supports students in exploring and defining their personal career goals while developing the career readiness skills and confidence needed to succeed.
+Our skilled students and alumni come from a variety of disciplines and are prepared to take on professional roles in their respective markets.

-If you're a prospective employer looking for talented labor and would like to visit Webster for recruiting and related events, please contact us at:
+If you're a prospective employer looking for talent and have questions about connecting with students, please contact us at:

 Two Webster employees working in the Career Planning and Development Center